IsAmitprajapati/Restaurant-E-Commerce-Website/README.md

   1.Go on the folder server-restaurant and run again cmd npm install
   2. After node package install, after than run npm run dev or npm run start to start backend

-Most probably some enviroment variable also to be set
+Most probably some enviroment variable also to be set...

+## Upload Image
+   Only admin upload the image, That option display only if admin login with email id only or Google Account.

 contact me Linkedin : https://www.linkedin.com/in/itsamitprajapati/

-Thank you
+Thank you !!!

 Follow me for more :

 Linkedin : https://www.linkedin.com/in/itsamitprajapati/
 Twitter : https://twitter.com/IsAmitprajapati
 Instagram : https://www.instagram.com/isamitprajapati/

+Regards,
+Amit Prajapati